TRAINING & CERTIFICATIONS

 PEDAGOGICAL APPROACH - incorporate problem-based or project-focused group assignments, as well as case studies; employ differentiated instruction, with a balanced mix of teaching styles in the classroom; providing a wide range of at-home assignments for continued learning (reading, videos, exercises); encourage student-centered learning and open debate while remaining respectful of varying perspectives and points of view.
 Pedagogical Excellence Award: Academic year 2018/2019 and 2020/2021.

-Electives offered for Ecole Superior de Commerce 2nd-year students:" Art, Culture and Representation: Reflections of Self and Society; The “Business” of NGOs and the Rise of Social Enterprises.
+Electives offered for 2nd-year École Supérieure de Commerce students - Art, Culture and Representation: Reflections of Self and Society (24hrs); The “Business” of NGOs and the Rise of Social Enterprises (24hrs).

 Grenoble Ecole de Management - Lecturer